Cnnctr/onikakushi/README.md

 If this stops the game from working properly, go to ..common\Higurashi When They Cry\HigurashiEp01_Data\
-And open output_log.txt ; This will tell you which script txt file has the syntax error.
+And open output_log.txt, this will tell you which script txt file has the syntax error.

 Known Issues:
 -----------------------------------------------------------------------------------------